 At the end of my first year of consistent blogging, in December 2017 I hit 32,000 page views (and as of writing this post in November 2022 this has continued to build & develop (I have over double those December 2017 figures some months) – so you can see it wasn’t a one-shot wonder, and has been sustained over the past 5 years.

 My traffic didn’t ever come from one super viral post that led to one massive spike in traffic and then bombed back down the next month.
 It was just super non-glamorous twice-a-week blogging on the topic related to my business.

 People have asked me before ‘how often should I blog?’

 My answer is always ‘as often as you can consistently.’

 As you can tell from my sporadic blogging to consistent blogging, there’s a huge difference in the amount of traffic I was able to amass.

-But I can tell you from a year of blogging, it's not easy to post consistently.
+But I can tell you from 5 years of blogging, it’s not easy to post consistently.
 Life happens and I have been thrown off my posting schedule on more than one occasion.

 Did I convince you to take up blogging for your business and stick to it consistently?

 You’ll also love …